shivajichakravorty/django_test_and_practice/README.md

 **Revising Django by making two apps - Shop and Blog for an Ecommerce website.
 Updating on GitHub daily updates to the project for my reference. **

+Added cart icon on Navbar with current items in cart count.

 Made the home page with different categories.
 Carousel for each category
 Implemented cart logic not the cart page yet. - May 11, 2026